If you’ve arrived at this page without taking the Enneagram Personality Test, you can take the test at this link.

 Type Five Overview

 We have named personality type Five The Investigator because, more than any other type, Fives want to find out why things are the way they are.
-They want to understand how the world works, whether it is the cosmos, the microscopic world, the animal, vegetable, or mineral kingdoms—or the inner world of their imaginations.
-They are always searching, asking questions, and delving into things in depth.
+They want to understand how the world works, whether the cosmos, the microscopic world, the animal, vegetable, or mineral kingdoms—or the inner world of their imaginations.
+They are always searching, asking questions, and deeply delving into things.
 They do not accept received opinions and doctrines, feeling a strong need to test the truth of most assumptions for themselves.

 John, a graphic artist, describes this approach to life.